Nica Worldschool

 Worldschooling is really just seeing the world and learning about various cultures, history, food, and landscapes by experiencing it first-hand.
 It’s about interacting with the world around us instead of just reading about it from a textbook.

-Worldschooling is an educational philosophy that emphasizes experiential learning through travel, cultural immersion, and real-life experiences.
-The education involved in worldschooling can vary depending on whether a family is traveling alone or with other nomadic families.
+While, worldschooling is an educational philosophy that emphasizes experiential learning through travel, cultural immersion, and real-life experiences, the education involved in worldschooling can vary depending on whether a family is traveling alone or with other nomadic families.
+We’ve also found that this term worldschooling or worldschool or worldschoolers can take on many meanings, depending on who you talk to.

 Families may stay in one place for an extended period of time or travel frequently from destination to destination.
 Children learn through hands-on experiences, such as visiting historical sites, immersing in local way of life or learning new skills from experts in that region.